DashieTM/pycol/documentation.typ

 Although we looked at reinforcement learning in a theoretical part at the lectures it was still an unknown field to us in a practical way.\
 Therefore, we initially invested some time to understand how the basics work.\
 We did this by reading through the code base of the already mentioned tutorial.\
-Furthermore, some parts are copied from the tutorial code base.\
+Furthermore, some parts are adapted from the tutorial code base.\
 The AI of our project is divided into an agent- and a model part.

 #subsubsection[Model]